Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 # The drawbacks of using the mypy plugin

 Using a type checker can be beneficial to catch errors that would usually result in unhandled exceptions at runtime.
-To get immediate feedback of these errors alongside with the inferred types of your code, the type checker can be hooked up in your IDE via a [LSP](https://microsoft.github.io/language-server-protocol/) integration (for VSCode users, this is what Pylance is essentially doing).
+To get immediate feedback on these errors along with the inferred types of your code, the type checker can be hooked up in your IDE via a [LSP](https://microsoft.github.io/language-server-protocol/) integration (for VSCode users, this is what Pylance is essentially doing).

 Does this mean we can get all the nice auto-completions and features provided by `mypy` and the Django plugin?